chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/test.md

 ![Visual test components](/design-systems-for-developers/component-visual-testing.gif)

 If you’re building a modern UI, visual testing saves your frontend team from time-consuming manual review and prevents expensive UI regressions.

-We’ll demo visual testing using Chromatic, an industrial-grade service by the Storybook maintainers.
+In the <a href="/design-systems-for-developers/react/en/review/#publish-storybook"> previous chapter</a> we've learned how to publish our Storybook and get feedback.
+We'll expand on what we've learned and demo visual testing using Chromatic, an industrial-grade service by the Storybook maintainers.

 <!-- First, go to [chromatic.com](https://chromatic.com) and sign up with your GitHub account.